codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 Here are some insights you can derive from the Applications dashboard:
 * Application
-* Visibility into deployments from all the clusters associated with the provisioned runtimes, in-cluster and managed
-* Timeline on current and historical deployments
-* Enriched CI information for deployments, including links to container images, Git hashes correlated with feature requests, Jira issues
+*
 * Microservices deployed by the application
 * Hierarchical view of the resources in the application in the Current State

 >For information on creating and managing applications, see [Creating applications]({{site.baseurl}}/docs/deployment/create-application/) and [Managing applications]({{site.baseurl}}/docs/deployment/manage-application/).

-### Select the view mode for the Applications dashboard
+### Select view mode for the Applications dashboard
 View deployed applications in either List (the default) or Card views.
-Both views are sorted by the most recent deployments by default.
+Both views are sorted by the most recent deployments.

 1. In the Codefresh UI, go to the [Applications dashboard](https://g.codefresh.io/2.0/applications-dashboard){:target="\_blank"}.
 1. Select **List** or **Cards**.